Separability and entanglement in superpositions of quantum states: Conclusion

 To conclude, we have explored separability and inseparability of superpositions of quantum states of shared systems.
 We have introduced the notions of conditional and unconditional inseparability of superpositions.
-Specifically, we have shown that all nontrivial superpositions of almost all pairs of an entangled state and a product state are entangled for bipartite systems, at least one of which is not a product.
-The two-qubit system is left out in this result, and it is subsequently analyzed in detail, and we provided several specific cases there.
+Specifically, we have shown that all nontrivial superpositions of all pairs of an entangled state and a product state are entangled for bipartite systems, when the initial entangled state is of Schmidt rank three or higher.
+Obviously, the two-qubit system is left out in this result, and it is subsequently analyzed in detail, and we provided several specific cases there.
 We then found that the considerations are useful in several quantum communication tasks.
 In particular, we identified a class of unextendible entangled bases, which we referred to as \(r\)-UEBs, and proved that they can contain no state which is conclusively locally identifiable.
 Moreover, the notion of unconditional inseparability of superpositions is found useful to exhibit the phenomenon of more nonlocality with less entanglement in a two-qubit system.
-Furthermore, we have established a one-to-one correspondence between the phenomenon {\it more nonlocality with less entanglement} and a class of two-element ensembles which cannot be conclusively distinguished by local operations and classical communication.
+Furthermore, we have established a one-to-one correspondence between the phenomenon {\it more nonlocality with less entanglement} and a class of two-element ensembles which cannot be conclusively distinguished by local quantum operations and classical communication.